davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

-It's easy enough to make a variable on any one of these nodes, so let's pick a node and make it the one to store the variable.
-That node is now special; let's call it the **leader**.
+It's easy enough to make a variable on a single node, so let's pick a node and make a variable on it.
+That node now plays a special role; let's call it the **leader**.
 Accordingly, we can call all the other nodes **followers**.

 DIAGRAM

-The leader can or set the variable normally, because for the leader it's just a regular variable in local memory.
+The leader can or set the variable normally, because it's just a regular variable in local memory.
 But what about the followers?
 Let's set up an RPC server on the leader, and implement RPC calls to get and set the variable.
 Then the other nodes can get and set the variable by sending the corresponding RPCs to the leader:

 DIAGRAM: one node is highlighted as the leader; all others and sending get/set RPCs.

+And, that's pretty much all we need!
 This seems like a good start.
 One of the best things about this design is how simple it is.
 The leader's logic is basically:

 ```
 leader {